-Effective January 1, 2017, QBENA (excluding NAU), the non-U.S. affiliated entities of QBE Insurance (Australia) Limited, as well as the New Zealand Branch, QBE Underwriting Limited, QBE Insurance (Europe) Limited (including the Danish, French, German, Italian, Spanish, and Swedish branches), QBE Services, Inc., QBE Hong Kong & Shanghai Insurance Limited, QBE Insurance (Singapore) Pte Ltd, QBE de Mexico Compania de Seguros, S.A. de C.V., QBE Seguros S.A., QBE Seguros La Buenos Aires S.A., and affiliated reinsurer Equator Reinsurances Limited entered into this agreement.
-Under this agreement, the QBE producing offices will provide business referrals to the insurer or servicing offices, and the servicing office will issue and service the local policies, in line with the requirements provided under the business referral, and the stipulations and guidelines prescribed by this agreement.
+Effective January 1, 2017 QBENA (excluding NAU), the non-US affiliated entities of QBE Insurance (Australia) Limited, as well as the New Zealand Branch, QBE Underwriting Limited, QBE Insurance (Europe) Limited (including the Danish, French, German, Italian, Spanish, and Swedish branches), QBE Services, Inc., QBE Hong Kong & Shanghai Insurance Limited, QBE Insurance (Singapore) Pte Ltd, QBE de Mexico Compania de Seguros, S.A. de C.V., QBE Seguros S.A., QBE Seguros La Buenos Aires S.A., and affiliated reinsurer Equator Reinsurances Limited entered into this agreement.
+Under this agreement, the QBE "Producing Offices" provide business referrals to the "Insurer" or "Servicing Offices", and the Servicing Office issues and services the local policies in line with the requirements providing by the business referral and the stipulations and guidelines prescribed by this agreement.